Patty has advanced degrees in preventive medicine and health psychology, with 35 years of work in allergy and other autoimmune treatment.

 to save damaged donor lungs, the ex-vivo (outside the body) process is used with only a derivative of human blood and not whole blood.

-Perfusion of donated lungs with Steen solution and antibiotics has begun at The Ohio State University Wexner Medical Center in 2016.
+Perfusion of donated lungs with Steen solution and antibiotics began at The Ohio State University Wexner Medical Center in 2016.

 The total procedure is rather simple: